Business Analyst Quick Start¶

 Deploy a Model¶

 The amount of time devoted to iterating the model design and interpreting the results can vary considerably depending on your objectives.
-In this case, let’s assume you are satisfied with the best performing model, and want to use it to generate predictions for new data that the model has not been trained on.
+In this case, let’s assume you are satisfied with the best performing model, and you want to use it to generate predictions for new data on which the model has not been trained.

 From the Result tab of the analysis, click to open the report of the best performing model (in this case, the XGBoost model from Session 2).